xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 | 5DC         | 1500       | Absolute Value programmed |

-- When configuring the range command the algorithm takes into account the mask as well the value.
-- For example, 3E0/FFF8 has 3E0 as value and FFF8 is mask.
-- Accordingly it programs all the values in batches of entries for the given range into the TCAM.
-- Let us understand, how the range is configured in the TCAM w.r.t value/mask pair and how to interpret it
+When configuring the range command the algorithm takes into account the mask as well the value.
+For example, 3E0/FFF8 has 3E0 as value and FFF8 is mask.
+Accordingly it programs all the values in batches of entries for the given range into the TCAM.
+Let us understand, how the range is configured in the TCAM w.r.t value/mask pair and how to interpret it.

 ```
 3E0/FFF8